pourpal-tsi/pourpal-frontend/README.md

-# pourpal-frontend
+# PourPal Frontend

-The frontend of the PourPal software engineering group project at TSI, 2024.
+The shopping frontend of the PourPal software engineering group project at TSI, 2024.